stackhpc/ironic/doc/source/deploy/portgroups.rst

    ``enroll``, ``manageable``, or ``inspecting`` states.
 A port group can have the same or different address as individual ports.

+   All ports in a portgroup must have the same value in their ``physical_network`` field.
+This restriction is enforced by the ironic API when creating and updating ports.

 #.
 Boot an instance (or node directly, in case of using standalone ironic)
    providing an image that has cloud-init version 0.7.7 or later and supports bonding.